DaJoker29/worldbuilding-project-omd/One Shot/Session 1.md

 Tornadoes, hurricanes, and lightning storms.
 It starts to settle around year 6 or 7.
 The landscape shifts constantly, deserts finding deserts.
 Chaos.

+**Shadric Oberon**
+Shadric is teleported here with one of his targets.
+He begins rebuilding his order once more.

+**Jack Firejumper (Fireslayer)**
+Leader of a crew with the same hand tattoo.
+Always has a plan.
+Jack
+Jen (super hot, cold, don't take shit from no one)
+Ven (short cropped, dirty brown, and Von.